nadeo/trackmania-doc/docs/nadeo-importer/01-download-and-install.md

 ## Changelog

 - 2020/12/15: Initial release
-- 2021/01/19: Added support for GameplayId (Turbo, Slow motion, etc.), and also PhysicsId.
+- 2021/01/19: Add support for GameplayId (Turbo, Slow motion, etc.), and also PhysicsId
-- 2021/03/24: Fixed crashes linked to wrong UV mappings imported via Nadeo Importer, and detects the issue when importing
+- 2021/03/24: Fix crashes linked to wrong UV mappings imported via Nadeo Importer, and detect the issue when importing
-- 2021/04/23: Added CustomMetalPaint in the MatLib
+- 2021/04/23: Add CustomMetalPaint in the MatLib
 - 2021/07/07: Update MaterialLib, PhysicsIds and GameplayIds with new materials from the June 2021 update
+- 2021/10/15: Fix MaterialLib (BaseMaterial UVs were used for Lightmap in CustomXyz materials), fix bugs (wrong return code + omitted FbxFile attribute in MeshParams.xml was not handled correctly)

 ## All releases